ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 ## Enjoy and safely test the latest version of the library

-New releases of the library, including the version from the master branch, can be built, installed and tested locally under the user's home directory.
+New releases of the library, including the version from the master branch, can be built and installed locally, under the user's home directory.
+Thereafter, a *one line instruction* is enough to use and test the latest features.

 Use the [cubuild.sh script method](#quick-installation-using-the-cubuild-bash-script) discussed
 below (editing scripts/config.sh and changing the prefix= line) and then proceed to the instructions described in the